InsightSoftwareConsortium/ITK-Wasm/docs/development/hacking_itk_wasm.md

 ## Build environment Docker images

 Builds of the [wasm build environment Docker images](../introduction/parts.md#docker) or WebAssembly modules require [Podman](https://podman.io/docs/installation).
+*Note*: on Linux, ensure the [`vfs` podman storage driver is not used for best performance](https://github.com/containers/podman/issues/13226#issuecomment-1555872420).

 To pull the `latest` the build environment Docker images,